Lin-Manuel Miranda Drops A Star-Studded Benefit Single For Puerto Rico

 Miranda, whose grandparents were raised in Vega Alta, Puerto Rico, has been extremely vocal about getting aid to the storm-ravaged island.
 After President Donald Trump attacked San Juan Mayor Carmen Yulín Cruz on Twitter, Miranda said the president was going “straight to hell.”

 Miranda has long used his talents to shed light on the struggles of immigrants.
-He shared what it was like growing up in Washington Heights in his Tony- and Pulitzer Prize-winning show, “In The Heights.”
+He shared what it was like growing up in New York City’s Washington Heights neighborhood in his Tony- and Pulitzer Prize-winning show, “In The Heights.”
 More recently, he created the outrageously successful play “Hamilton,” which featured a multi-ethnic cast and put a positive lens on the contribution of immigrants to American society.

 “Almost Like Praying” will be available worldwide by Sunday.